Going to à La Réunion: Formalities and administrative steps

 In the cities, as everywhere else in France, there is insecurity due to crime, but nerves are less frayed than in the big cities of France.
 Certain areas should be avoided, such as the city centers at night.
 Similarly, hitchhiking is no problem, but avoid using this means of transport at night.

 In the mountains, if you're going to be walking for several days, it's best to make sure you know where you're going and where you're going, to be accompanied and, above all, to avoid camping in areas far from any village.
 It's better to sleep in a gîte.
 Before setting off on closed trails, check with the ONF on its website (www.onf.fr).
-In the event of an accident or sprained ankle, you can be safely repatriated to the Bas, thanks to mountain rescue services (112 or 02 62 93 09 30).
+In the event of a problem, such as an accident or a sprained ankle, you can be safely repatriated to the Bas, thanks to mountain rescue services (112 or 02 62 93 09 30).
 It's a good idea to take your cell phone with you (well charged, as it's not always possible to recharge it in the gîte).
 During the cyclone season, it's a good idea to check the Météo France website (www.meteofrance.re) for the weather in the Hauts, as gullies fill up quickly.

 At sea, caution is essential and you should always check the weather forecast before heading out to sea, especially during cyclonic periods (secours en mer: 02 62 43 43 43).
 Some beaches have very powerful waves and dangerous currents.
-Since the increase in shark attacks in 2023, water-based activities such as surfing have been banned, except in well-defined areas that benefit from the Vigies requins renforcées safety system.
+In response to the upsurge in shark attacks, a number of measures have been put in place (protective nets, reinforced shark watches), and water sports such as surfing are now authorized in well-defined areas, which benefit from the safety measures in place.
 Pay close attention to whether or not these zones are open, and ask the lifeguards for advice.
 For more information, visit www.surfingreunion.com.
-Swimmers, do not go into the water outside authorized zones, even to dip your feet in: attacks have occurred very close to the coast.
-For the latest local safety information, visit the prefecture's website (www.reunion.gouv.fr).
+Don't go in the water outside authorized areas, even to dip your feet in: attacks have occurred very close to the coast.

-Time difference Réunion
+Time difference à La Réunion

 Mauritius and the Seychelles are in the same time zone as Réunion.
 To Paris time, you need to add 2 hours in summer (in France) and 3 hours in winter.
 So when it's midday in Paris, it's 2pm on Réunion in summer and 3pm in winter.

-Spoken languages Réunion
+Spoken languages à La Réunion

 Creole (kréol) is spoken on Réunion Island.
 Statistically, it's the mother tongue of almost 85% of the population!